Diheng/HPC_imaging/docs/index.md

 fMRIPrep is a *BIDS* app, meaning that it takes BIDS format data folders as input.
 BIDS stands for Brain Imaging Data Structure.
 It is recommended as a uniform structure to facilitate consistent collaboration between labs.
 See [BIDS starter kit](https://bids-standard.github.io/bids-starter-kit/) for more information.

-For data security purposes, it is recommended you convert your dataset with a secure local lab machine.
+Option 1: For data security purposes, it is recommended you convert your dataset with a secure local lab machine, defaces (deidentify) your dataset, and then transfer it to HPC.
+For documentation on how to do this locally, see Saren's note on BIDS [here](https://rpubs.com/sarenseeley/463941).
+For instruction about defacing your dataset locally, see [here](https://arizona.openclass.ai/resource/lesson-62252eb99cfeb41cbcde2cd8)

-Or, you can convert and deface your DICOM file to BIDS format with an online platform [ezbids](https://brainlife.io/ezbids/) by Brainlife. ezbids is a HIPAA compliant online platform that require you upload your raw DICOM folder.
+Option 2 (highly recommended): Or, you can convert and deface your DICOM file to BIDS format with an online platform [ezbids](https://brainlife.io/ezbids/) by Brainlife. ezbids is a HIPAA compliant online platform that require you upload your raw DICOM folder.
 Documentation of ezbids see [here](https://github.com/brainlife/ezbids).

-After you convert your DICOM files to BIDS format, we suggest that you use the [BIDS validator](https://bids-standard.github.io/bids-validator/) to check if the convertion is successful before you transfor your BIDS data to HPC.
+*Note:* After you convert your DICOM files to BIDS format, we suggest that you use the [BIDS validator](https://bids-standard.github.io/bids-validator/) to check if the convertion is successful before you transfor your BIDS data to HPC.

 ## Starting with HPC@UA